Behavior of random walk on discrete point processes: Some Conjectures And Questions

 In Theorem \ref{CLT2} we gave conditions for the random walk on discrete point processes to satisfy a Central Limit Theorem.
 However, we didn't give any example for a random walk without a Central Limit Theorem.
 We therefore give the following conjecture:

 \begin{conj} There are random walks on discrete point processes in high dimensions that don't satisfy a Central Limit Theorem. \end{conj}

-In the proof of Theorem \ref{CLT2}, we used the additional assumption that there exists $\ep_0>0$ such that for every coordinate direction $e$ $E_P[f_e^{2+\ep_0}]<\infty$.
-The assumption that the second moments are finite, is fundamental in our proof in order to build the corrector, and seems to be necessary for the CLT to hold.
+In the proof of Theorem \ref{CLT2} we used the additional assumption that there exists $\ep_0>0$ such that $E_P[f_e^{2+\ep_0}]<\infty$ for every $e\in\CE$.
+The assumption that the second moments are finite, is fundamental in our CLT proof in order to build the corrector, and seems to be necessary for the CLT to hold.
 On the other hand, existence of such $\ep_0>0$ though needed in our proof, was used only in order to bound \eqref{distance_prop_3}.
-We therefore give the following condition:
+We therefore give the following conjecture: